 Other relevant factors are the reason for the copying, whether the work could be bought in a reasonable time at an ordinary commercial price, and the effect of the copying on the work’s value.
 For example, it may be necessary to reproduce the whole of a short letter in a historical thesis to analyse the writer’s attitude to the matters discussed in the letter.

 No quantities are specified to constitute fair dealing of copyright material for criticism or review.
 In some cases, it may be necessary to reproduce the whole work (e.g. a short poem) to criticise it.
 It is necessary to sufficiently acknowledge the copied work by including a statement identifying the author and the work.

 These sections (inserted into the Copyright Act in 2006) permit any fair dealing with a copyright work or audiovisual item for the purpose of satire or parody.
 It is not clear what constitutes a fair dealing in this context, but it is likely to depend on the author’s intention to create a genuine satire or parody (rather than depending on the amount of the original reproduced or the degree of similarity between the two works).

 There is no exception in the Copyright Act for the respectful reproduction of a work or audiovisual item in a new creative item (e.g. “homage”); if you want to do this, you need the copyright owner’s consent.

 The news must be reported in a newspaper, magazine or similar periodical, or by a film or broadcast.
-Adequate acknowledgment of the copied work must be given.
+Adequate acknowledgment of the copied work must be given (in periodicals).